Snixy Kitchen

 Fluffy Gluten-Free Gnocchi Guide

-Fluffy homemade gluten-free gnocchi made with almond flour and roasted potatoes!
+This fluffy homemade gluten-free gnocchi made with almond flour and roasted potatoes for the softest texture!
 Each bite is light, fluffy, flavorful, and stays together without being gummy.
 In this guide, you'll learn everything from what types of flour to use, the best types of potato for gnocchi, how to cook potatoes for gnocchi, how to shape the gnocchi, and how to cook and serve your gnocchi!

 Homemade Gluten-Free Gnocchi

-This ultimate guide to homemade gluten-free gnocchi will help you achieve fluffy pillowy gluten-free gnocchi that's neither chewy nor dense.
-In this guide, you'll learn everything from what types of flour to use, the best types of potato for gnocchi, how to cook potatoes for gnocchi, how to shape the gnocchi, and finally how to cook and serve your gnocchi!
+After many rounds of testing, I've created this ultimate guide to homemade gluten-free gnocchi will help you achieve fluffy pillowy gluten-free gnocchi that's neither chewy nor dense.
+In this guide, you'll learn everything from what types of flour I use, the best types of potato for gnocchi, how to cook potatoes for gnocchi and how to shape it.
 With these steps, you'll be able to achieve flavorful clouds of gluten-free gnocchi!

 If you want a fall variation, this recipe also works well with sweet potatoes and butternut squash, with just a few modifications.
 Check out my gluten-free sweet potato gnocchi recipe.